 Suppose you don’t talk to your long-distance partner about things that bother you.
 In that case, they can grow into an issue that can make your long-distance relationship a lot harder and less enjoyable.
 The best way to deal with trust issues is to talk about them openly and honestly with your partner, however awkward or uncomfortable it may be.

 How you bring up issues to your long-distance partner is key to having the best chance of working it out.
-If you need some help and guidance about doing it, feel free to get in touch by answering a few questions here.
+If you need some help and guidance about doing it, feel free to get in touch.

 Frequently Asked Questions